-Your pets and your plants can live in perfect harmony if you just take the necessary steps to keep your dog out of the important parts of your garden.
+Your pets and your plants can live in perfect harmony if you take the necessary steps to keep your dog out of the essential parts of your garden.

 You love your dog more than life itself, but you also love your roses and tulips more than life itself, and it’s starting to look like those things aren’t compatible.
-Some dogs do have a tendency to haphazardly trample all over flower beds or even mercilessly tear them from the earth.
+Some dogs tend to haphazardly trample all over flower beds or even mercilessly tear them from the earth.

-But don’t worry, your pets and your plants can live in perfect harmony if you just take the necessary steps to keep your dog out of the important parts of your garden.
-There’s a bunch of ways you can do this so let’s have a look at some of them:
+But don’t worry, your pets and your plants can live in perfect harmony if you take the necessary steps to keep your dog out of the essential parts of your garden.
+There’s a bunch of ways you can do this, so let’s have a look at some of them:

-An ultrasonic dog repeller is a relatively new device that is on the market nowadays and is similar to those little gadgets that postmen carry around to keep the Pitbulls away.
+An ultrasonic dog repeller is a relatively new device on the market nowadays and is similar to those little gadgets that mail carriers carry around to keep the Pitbulls away.
 They emit a very low-frequency sound when there’s motion detected nearby.

-There are a couple of smells and tastes that really don’t sit well with our canine friends and anything spicy tops the list.
-Sprinkle something like crushed pepper around your garden and your dog won’t go near it.
+Some smells and tastes don’t sit well with our canine friends, and anything spicy tops the list.
+Sprinkle something like crushed pepper around your garden, and your dog won’t go near it.

 They’re also not a fan of the bitter stuff.
 So maybe leave some essence of lemon or orange lying around to deter the pooch.
-In a similar vein, you could also use coffee because that’s also got the bitter properties that dogs don’t like.
+You could also use coffee in a similar vein because that’s also the bitter properties that dogs don’t like.

-The dog-specific sprayers that you can get are basically motion-activated sprinkler systems.
-I’m sure you’re familiar with how dogs feel about water so you know how effective this one will be.
+The dog-specific sprayers that you can get are motion-activated sprinkler systems.
+I’m sure you’re familiar with how dogs feel about water, so you know how effective this one will be.

-It won’t hurt them much but it will be enough of a shock to convince them to steer clear of those particular bushes.
-Just be wary of the ones you choose because you don’t want to end up planting something poisonous which could do real damage.
+It won’t hurt them much, but it will be enough of a shock to convince them to steer clear of those particular bushes.
+Just be wary of the ones you choose because you don’t want to plant something poisonous that could do real damage.

 Build a Fence

-Or you could actually just build a real fence.
-It’s a little bit more work but it’s a surefire way to barricade off your plants.
-It doesn’t need to be too high, just enough to make sure the dog can’t get over.
+Or you could build an actual fence.
+It’s a little bit more work, but it’s a surefire way to barricade off your plants.
+It doesn’t need to be too high, just enough to make sure the dog can’t get over it.

-This might not work for every dog but it’s something that’s worth trying.
+This might not work for every dog, but it’s worth trying.
 Leave entertaining things for your dog around the garden so that they are less likely to turn their attention to the flowers.

 If a dog gets destructive and starts tearing things out of the ground, it’s usually because they’re bored.
-Try and solve this by giving them things to do.
+Try and solve this by giving them something to do.

-That’s not a typo, I’m actually suggesting that you build a moat to protect your flowers.
+That’s not a typo; I’m suggesting that you build a moat to protect your flowers.
 The lengths we go for flora.
-Moat probably isn’t the best word, dig out a little stream around your flowers.
+Moat probably isn’t the best word.
+Dig out a little stream around your flowers.

 Once again, dogs don’t like getting wet, most of them anyway, so this should work.
-But just do me a favor, don’t ever refer to it as a stream.
-It’s a defensive body of water so it’s a moat!
+But do me a favor, don’t ever refer to it as a stream.
+It’s a defensive body of water, so it’s a moat!

-It doesn’t even need to be paving stones or anything it could literally just be a stretch of dirt that they can get across.
+It doesn’t even need to be paving stones or anything.
+It could just be a stretch of dirt that they can get across.

 Designate a Dig Pit

-If the problem is that your dog just can’t stop digging, then set aside a specific area in the garden where they are allowed to do that.
-This will require some training too but it will be a place where they can satisfy that urge without doing harm.
+If the problem is that your dog can’t stop digging, then set aside a specific area in the garden where they are allowed to do that.
+This will require some training, but it will be a place to satisfy that urge without harming.

-I mentioned the word ‘training’ in the last two points I discussed and in truth, a lot of these options will probably require some degree of it, but you could just train your pets to stay away from parts of your garden.
+I mentioned the word ‘training’ in the last two points I discussed, and in truth, a lot of these options will probably require some degree of it, but you could train your pets to stay away from parts of your garden.

-It’s what’s known among dog owners as boundary training and it’s not an easy thing to teach but if you can do it, then you won’t have to do anything else.
+It’s known among dog owners as boundary training, and it’s not an easy thing to teach, but if you can do it, you won’t have to do anything else.

 See if There’s Another Problem

-And then if none of this stuff works, there might just be some behavioral problems that you’ll need to look into.
-There is no hopeless case and no problem too big, someone will be able to train your dog and if you need to seek professional help then so be it.
+And then, if none of this stuff works, there might be some behavioral problems that you’ll need to look into.
+There is no hopeless case and no situation too big.
+Someone will train your dog, and if you need to seek professional help, then so be it.